Short version: please sign the petition at https://tinyurl.com/rbnature and share it!

 We are lucky to live in a borough which has some of the nicest green open spaces in London and where it is not unusual to see butterflies, bats and dragonflies.
 Sadly nature enthusiasts in Redbridge have seen with their own eyes the decline of some species.
-Hedgehogs 🦔 are only seen now in some gardens and no longer spotted in green open public spaces.
+Hedgehogs are only seen now in some gardens and no longer spotted in green open public spaces.
 Skylarks on Wanstead Flats are now just a few breeding pairs when back in the day they were a regular tenant.
-Bird lovers tell me in the 1980s there were flocks of golden plovers and several thousand lapwings at Fairlop while these days lucky to see 30.
+In the 1980s there were flocks of golden plovers and several thousand lapwings at Fairlop while these days lucky to see 30.

 To show Redbridge how much people care, a petition is circulating.
 If we can get 1,500 signatures it will mean Redbridge Council would debate a motion at full council to declare a ‘nature emergency‘ and act on the decline in biodiversity.
 (Redbridge has declared a climate emergency but not yet a nature emergency.)
 The full text of the petition is below, and explains the actions we want to see.